-- 1 tbsp cilantro/coriander finely chopped
+- 1 tablespoon cilantro coriander, finely chopped

-- 2 tsp lime juice
+- 2 teaspoon lime juice

-- 1 tsp red wine vinegar
+- 1 teaspoon red wine vinegar

 - A few grindings of salt and pepper

-- 3 tbsp sour cream
+- 3 tablespoon sour cream

 - 1 chipotle pepper in adobo plus 1tsp adobo sauce

-- 3/4 lb salmon 340g
+- ¾ lb salmon 340g

-First make the slaw by finely shredding the cabbage and finely slicing the shallot/onion then mixing these with the cilantro, lime juice, red wine vinegar, oil and pepper.
+- First make the slaw by finely shredding the cabbage and finely slicing the shallot/onion then mixing these with the cilantro, lime juice, red wine vinegar, oil and pepper.
 Toss well then set aside to 'rest' while you make everything else.

-For the salsa, roughly chop the tomato and avocado.
+- For the salsa, roughly chop the tomato and avocado.
 Don't actively remove the tomato seeds but you may want to hold back some that come away from the main tomato flesh to save it being too liquid.
 Add the cilantro, lime juice, red wine vinegar and salt and pepper to the tomato and avocado and mix, being careful not to break up the avocado as you stir.